babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Administration.rst

 .. compound:: **Only responsible works on ticket**

     * Only responsible can enter some real work on the ticket.

+.. compound:: **Display ticket at customer level**
+    * Display of tickets on the Customer screen and on the Contacts screen

 .. rubric:: Section: Organization
 .. rubric:: Section: Automation